aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

   - All interfaces between leaf and spine switches participate in the Best Master Clock Algorithm (BMCA).
   - All interfaces used for endpoints with ptp specifically enabled use `ptp role master`.
   - PTP priority 1 and priority 2 are automatically set based on the node_type and switch_id.
-  - PTP Clock Identity is automatically set based on a prefix (00:00:00 by default) + PTP priority 1 and switch_id.
+  - PTP Clock Identity is automatically set based on a prefix (00:00:00 by default) + PTP priority 1 and priority 2.

 ## Enabling PTP